junxxx/junxxx.github.io/content/post/shell.md

 si : time spent servicing software interrupts st : time stolen from this vm by the hypervisor
 ```
-Use `man top` to check out infomation.
+Use `man top` to check out more infomation.

 ## Strace
 strace - trace system calls and signals